rake-compiler/rake-compiler-dock/README.md

     sudo apt-get update && sudo apt-get install your-package

 You can also choose between different executable ruby versions by `rvm use <version>` .
-The current default is 2.3.
+The current default is 2.5.

+### JRuby support

+Rake-compiler-dock offers a dedicated docker image for JRuby.
+JRuby doesn't need a complicated cross build environment like C-ruby, but using Rake-compiler-dock for JRuby makes building binary gems more consistent.

+To build java binary gems interactively, it can be called like this:

+    user@host:$ cd your-gem-dir/
+    user@host:$ RCD_RUBYVM=jruby rake-compiler-dock   # this enters a container with an interactive shell user@5b53794ada92:$ ruby -v
+    jruby 9.2.5.0 (2.5.0) 2018-12-06 6d5a228 OpenJDK 64-Bit Server VM 10.0.2+13-Ubuntu-1ubuntu0.18.04.4 on 10.0.2+13-Ubuntu-1ubuntu0.18.04.4 +jit [linux-x86_64]
+    user@5b53794ada92:$ bundle
+    user@5b53794ada92:$ rake java gem
+    user@5b53794ada92:$ exit
+    user@host:$ ls pkg/*.gem
+    your-gem-1.0.0.gem  your-gem-1.0.0-java.gem

 ### Add to your Rakefile

-To make the build process reproduceable for other parties, it is recommended to add rake-compiler-dock to your Rakefile.
+To make the build process reproducible for other parties, it is recommended to add rake-compiler-dock to your Rakefile.
 This can be done like this:

     task 'gem:native' do
       require 'rake_compiler_dock'
       sh "bundle package"   # Avoid repeated downloads of gems by using gem files from the host.
-      RakeCompilerDock.sh "bundle --local && rake cross native gem" end
+      RakeCompilerDock.sh "bundle --local && rake cross native gem" RakeCompilerDock.sh "bundle --local && rake java gem", rubyvm: :jruby end

 Rake-compiler-dock uses [semantic versioning](http://semver.org/), so you should add it into your Gemfile, to make sure, that future changes will not break your build.

-    gem 'rake-compiler-dock', '~> 0.6.0'
+    gem 'rake-compiler-dock', '~> 0.7.0'

 See [the wiki](https://github.com/rake-compiler/rake-compiler-dock/wiki/Projects-using-rake-compiler-dock) for projects which make use of rake-compiler-dock.